 Calculating Social Media ROI (Return on Investment) is a little tricky.
 So many folks don’t bother trying to link analytics like ROI to evaluate your social media marketing efforts.
-Others default to simple metrics, such as Likes and Followers.
-But without some notion of your Social Media ROI, firms are uncomfortable investing or increasing their investment in social media.
+Others default to simple metrics, such as Likes and Followers, which we call vanity metrics.
+But without some notion of your Social Media returns, firms are uncomfortable investing or increasing their investment in social media.

 Social Media ROI

-I’ve created several posts to guide marketers on assessments of social media ROI, but here’s another take from UberVU.
+I’ve created several posts to guide marketers on assessments of social media ROI, but here’s another take from UberVU, now a part of Hootsuite.
 I thought I’d take an in-depth look at the strategy underpining this infographic.

 Businesses are getting much more sophisticated in the way they measure social media ROI.
-Businesses go well beyond meaningless metrics like number of Fans or Followers, to assess metrics that have a REAL impact on social media ROI.
+Businesses go well beyond meaningless metrics like the number of Fans or Followers, to assess metrics that have a REAL impact on your ROI.

 Here are some examples: